-Table 3 shows the basecase results of seven selected net I/O workloads for the most interesting metrics outlined on Platform I. The values of each workload characteristics are presented at 100% load for the given workload type.
-Comparing with network-intensive workloads of 30 KB, 50 KB.
-70 KB. and 100 KB files.
-CPU-intensive 1 KB and 4 KB workloads have at least 30% and 60% lower event and switch costs respectively for the network I/O processing is more efficient in these cases.
-Concretely, for 1 KB and 4 KB workloads, by comparing waiting and block time, Dom0 has to wait about 2.5 times longer on the CPU run queue for being scheduled into the execution state and the guest domain has 30 times longer waiting time.
-However, they are blocked infrequently for acquiring more CPU resource, especially in guest domain the block time is less than 6%.
-We notice that the borderline network-intensive 10 KB file owns the most efficient I/O processing ability (7.28 pages/exe), while the event and switch numbers are 15% larger than CPU-intensive workloads.
-Interesting to note is that initially, I/O execution is getting more and more efficient as file size increases from 1 KB to 10 KB.
+Table 3 shows the basecase results of seven selected net I/O workloads for the most interesting metrics outlined on Platform I. The values of each workload characteristics are presented at 100 percent load for the given workload type.
+Comparing with network-intensive workloads of 30-, 50-, 70-, and 100-KB files, CPU-intensive 1- and 4-KB workloads have at least 30 and 60 percent lower event and switch costs, respectively, for the network I/O processing is more efficient in these cases.
+Concretely, for 1- and 4-KB workloads, by comparing waiting and block time, Dom0 has to wait about 2.5 times longer on the CPU run queue for being scheduled into the execution state and the guest domain has 30 times longer waiting time.
+However, they are blocked infrequently for acquiring more CPU resource, especially in guest domain the block time is less than 6 percent.
+We notice that the borderline network-intensive 10-KB file owns the most efficient I/O processing ability (7.28 pages/exe), while the event and switch numbers are 15 percent larger than CPU-intensive workloads.
+Interesting to note is that initially, I/O execution is getting more and more efficient as file size increases from 1 to 10 KB.
 However, with file size of the workload grows larger and larger (30-100 KB), more and more packets need to be delivered for each request.
-The event and switch number are increasing gradually as observed in Table 3.
+The event and switch number are increasing gradually, as observed in Table 3.
 Note that the events per second are also related to request rate of the workload.
-Though it drops slightly for the workload of file size 30-100 KB, the overall event number of networkintensive workloads is still higher than CPU-intensive ones.
-With increased file size of shorter workloads (1 KB to 10 KB), VMs are blocked more and more frequently from 4.76% to 23.48%.
-Finally, I/O execution starts to decline from 7.28 to about 3, when file size is larger than 10 KB.
-Network I/O workloads that exhibit CPU bound are now transformed to network bounded as file size of workloads exceeding 10 KB and the contention for NIC is growing higher as workload size increasing.
+Though it drops slightly for the workload of file size 30-100 KB, the overall event number of network-intensive workloads is still higher than CPUintensive ones.
+With increased file size of shorter workloads (1-10 KB), VMs are blocked more and more frequently from 4.76 to 23.48 percent.
+Finally, I/O execution starts to decline from 7.28 to about 3 when file size is larger than 10 KB.
+Network I/O workloads that exhibit CPU bound are now transformed to network bounded as the file size of workloads exceeding 10 KB and the contention for NIC is growing higher as workload size increasing.

-Similar measurements and analyses can also be applied to basecase on Platform II and III, whose observations are consistent with Platform I. Understanding these basic system-level characteristics in basecase scenario helps us to better understand factors that cause different levels of performance interference with respect to throughput, net I/O and multi-core on Platform I, II and III.
+Similar measurements and analyses can also be applied to basecase on Platforms II and III, whose observations are consistent with Platform I. Understanding these basic system-level characteristics in basecase scenario helps us to better understand factors that cause different levels of performance interference with respect to throughput, net I/O and multicore on Platforms I, II, and III.